Raw Pumpkin Cheezecake with a Chocolate Swirl

 4. Assemble your cheezecake pan (10 inch spring-form pan).
 Gently press the crust evenly on the bottom of the pan.
 Just lightly compact it by hand, too much pressure will cause it to stick to the pan and make serving more difficult.
 You want it compact enough so it doesn’t crumble.

 5. Set it in the freezer while you assemble the cheezecake filling.
-You could fridge it too if you are lacking freezer space.
+You could refrigerate it too if you are lacking freezer space.

-- 3 cups soaked cashews (I soak over night but if you only have a 2 hours it will do)
+- 3 cups soaked cashews (I soak over night but 2 hours it will do) For a thicker cake use 3 1/2 cups.

 - 3 cups shredded butternut squash (7 1/2 ounces or so) Yes, raw!
 You will be amazed!
 I use my shredder attachment for my food processor.
 You can also chop into small pieces and blend in food processor to get it shredded.

-- 1 cup almond milk ( you can use coconut milk instead).
+- 1 cup almond milk ( or consider using coconut milk).

 - 2 Tablespoons lemon juice

-- 1/2 cup maple syrup, or monk fruit, or honey, or stevia, or coconut syrup optional, you can use any of your favorite alternative sweeteners, even a powder, just use much less.
+- 1/2 cup maple syrup, or monk fruit (keto friendly), or BochaSweet (TM) (keto friendly, zero carb), or honey, or stevia (keto friendly), or coconut syrup optional, you can use any of your favorite alternative sweeteners, even a powder, just use much less.
 Add slowly, sweeten to your liking

 You can also use 25 drops of stevia liquid.
 I like Vanilla Cream flavor of Sweet Leaf brand.
 I don’t like sweet but you might.